IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 ## III.
 URDF Model

+A URDF (Unified Robot Description Format) model is an XML file that is used to describe the kinematic and geometric structure of a robot.
+URDF is often used in robotics, especially in robot simulation environments such as ROS.

+URDF typically defines the following aspects of a robot:

+- **Joints**: The connections between the individual links of the robot that enable movement.
+These can be rotational or translational joints.
+- **Links**: The rigid bodies of the robot that are connected by the joints.
+- **Sensors**: Information about sensors such as cameras, lidar or tactile sensors can also be defined in the URDF.
+- **Visualisation**: URDF can also contain the visual representation of the robot, e.g. by specifying mesh files or other graphic resources.

-A URDF model is integrated so that the robot does not collide with its environment.
-The files used are stored in MS Teams.
+The files used are stored in [MS Teams](https://hskarlsruhede.sharepoint.com/:f:/s/Robolab/EvarfBdhJH5EiF5MisFpLRoBV33X3YFL95Ve3CYxm8kgdQ?e=Y4TLLa).
 To integrate or change files, new files must be stored in the following folder as an STL file.

     home/code/aip_bringup/dependencies/aip_cell_description/meshes/aip_cell/visual